How It Works

 Paste any link

-Drop a URL into the input box — full link, shortened link, or just a domain like example.com. url.vet will normalize it.
+Drop a URL into the input box.
+Full link, shortened link, or just a domain like example.com. url.vet handles the formatting.

 - 2

 The scan runs live.
-It takes a few seconds because url.vet actually fetches the page rather than looking it up in a static database.
+It takes a few seconds because url.vet fetches the page in real time rather than looking it up in a cached index.

 - 3